Women and children represent the fastest growing groups of homeless population in the United States of America.

-Access to affordable housing is a crucial step in preventing homelessness for both men and women.
-Most of the people pay around 30-50% of their incomes in rent which leaves them striving to meet the ends.
 An effective and equitable housing can deliver multiple benefits to the economy.
 Women with a safe place to live are less prone to medical conditions such as depression, malnutrition, abnormal deliveries, and other reproductive disorders.

 Enhancing access to public system, services, and appropriate supports

 It is often difficult for women and children to gain access to benefits, services and supports for their mental and physical health.
 Therefore, it would be a good idea to increase the public services and supports

 Individuals and families at an eminent risk of homelessness should be provided social and emotional support.
 Above all, there should be community awareness regarding growing risks of homelessness and measures to prevent it.

 Sometimes giving a smile to a homeless woman can make her day.